 And feature walls aren’t just reserved for the living room either, you can create an accent wall in any room of the house – from tiny corner nooks to your guest toilet (yes, even the toilet!).
 It’s time to pull out the paintbrush and grab some patterned wallpaper because your home is about to get a serious makeover.

 1. Shiplap wall

 Spruce up a study corner with some timber panels and a coat of paint.
 This is a sophisticated way to add texture and detail to your space.
-Deep blue is a very on-trend colour right now, and it looks particularly great with brass or gold hardware.
+Deep grey-green is a very on-trend colour right now, and it looks particularly great with brass or gold hardware.

 3. Deep green

 This is one of the most trending colours this year, and with good reason.
-Dark green makes a bold statement in any space, especially against white walls.
+Deep, dark green makes a bold statement in any space, especially against white walls.
 This colour goes well with pops of yellow, gold, deep violet and light green.
 And remember, you don’t have to leave a feature wall bare!
 Fancy it up with paintings and pictures in ornate frames.

 4. Frame a feature piece

 If you have an area of your room that you want to highlight, bring attention to it by painting a feature wall around it.
 It may be your fireplace, for example.
 The brick can be painted white while the surrounding wall is lacquered in rich black paint.
 Accessorise this space with black frames, a monochrome rug and throw pillows to tie it all together.